 Kids’ bedroom ideas for small rooms always need creative solutions because there’s never enough space.
 If there’s no wall or floor space, try air space instead!
 Use the kind of hanging wardrobe insert designed for clothing and shoes to make a fun multi-layered storage space for kids’ things and get them to help with appliqued or painted decorations on the sides.
 A simpler use of air space is the handy floating shelf.
 Even a narrow strip can accommodate a surprising number of small toys and mementos.
 Before you start a redesign of your child’s bedroom, make sure you’ve planned for circulation routes and avoiding hazards; for example, don’t site a floating shelf anywhere near head height.
 Use some 3D home design free software to help you visualise and see the flow of movement.
 You’ll find it fun and, on top of the bonus of a rediscovered floor, you’ll have other 3D free plan users for added inspiration.

-5 tips for arranging a child’s bedroom
+5 tips for arranging kids bedroom sets

 For very little ones, a simple fabric hamper is enough to put toys away for the night and will help to build good tidy-up habits.